Marié Digby: 2011–present: Your Love, Winter Fields, and Pop Covers

-Digby introduced a brand new original titled Neon Rain in February 2013, and also released duet singles including "Falling for You", a duet with JayR, and "The Keeper", a duet with Kina Grannis.
+Digby released the song "Neon Rain" in February 2013, and also released duet singles including "Falling for You", a duet with JayR, and "The Keeper", a duet with Kina Grannis.
 Her fifth studio album Winter Fields was released on October 29, 2013.
 She also conducted regular live shows on the Stageit platform on a Pay What You Can ticketing basis.